Michael Ojwang: »I use my vulnerability on the radio to educate about the consequences of violence«

 »What do you think I should have done?
 Call in and give me your opinion.«

-One of the things that Michael Ojwang has particularly taken away from the training sessions with MIDRIFT HURINET is the courage to confront the topics and experiences he finds uncomfortable discussing.
+One of the things that Michael Ojwang has particularly taken away from the training sessions with MIDRIFT HURINET is the courage to confront the topics and experiences he finds uncomfortable.

 That’s why he has started using his vulnerability on the radio, because he has found that when he opens up, listeners support him, and together, they start a conversation about what kind of society they want and how they can solve the problems together.